The War on Natural Soap

 - Bacteria is bad so let’s create antibacterial soaps and cleaning products to protect our families that not only create super-bacteria but totally disrupt the natural microbiome of everything.

-- Soap is bad so let’s create new products like “syndets” which are actually the same old synthetic detergents that may be harsh and harmful but now they are supposedly pH balanced.
+- Soap is bad so let’s create new products like “syndets” which are actually synthetic detergents that may be harsh and harmful but now they are supposedly pH balanced.

 And the list goes on.
 I could probably write a book on products or fads, which while based on hints from good research have been corrupted by companies in order to push out products which in many cases turn out to do more harm than good.